-NOTE: Please sign exactly as your name or names appear on this Proxy.
-When shares are held jointly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by authorized person.
+WIE: Please sign exactly as your name or names appear on this Proxy.
+When shares are need jointly, each noider should sign.
+When signing as executor, administrator, attorney, trustee or guardian please give full title as such.
+If the signer is a partnership, please sign in partnership name by authorized person.